HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/roadmaps/rm_install_deployment/rm_web_content_dev.md

 In this roadmap, the web server, database, and user registry software are distributed to different physical servers.

-# Who should use this roadmap
+## Who should use this roadmap

 Use this roadmap if you are an organization with the following requirements:

 -   An organization that needs an environment to create and test your web content before they publish to other staging or production servers
--   An organization that needs to create presentation templates \(Authoring or Presentation\) for content authors and content rendering
+-   An organization that needs to create presentation templates (Authoring or Presentation) for content authors and content rendering
 -   An organization that needs to create the site structure and entitlements
 -   An organization that needs to develop content with HTML, CSS, JavaScript, JSP, or Java.
 -   An organization needs a staging server to perform final quality tests before publishing.
 -   An organization needs a server to publish content to end users.

+!!!important
-**Important:** Developing or publishing web content requires a supported database other than Apache Server.
+    Developing or publishing web content requires a supported database other than Apache Server.
 An Apache Server database is available after installation.
 Therefore, you must transfer to a supported database; for example DB2® or Oracle.

 ## Topology diagram